 Teen Injured in UTV Rollover Crash in Kingsley Township

 KINGSLEY TWP., Pa.
-(EYT) – Police say a woman was injured in a UTV crash in Kingsley Township on Wednesday evening.
+(EYT) – Police say a teen was injured in a UTV crash in Kingsley Township on Wednesday evening.

 According to Marienville-based State Police, around 6:00 p.m. on Wednesday, April 1, 18-year-old McKenna Galati, of Pittsburgh, was operating a 2019 Polaris side-by-side UTV on Jug Handle Road in Kingsley Township, Forest County.